 Houseplants take in CO2 and release pure oxygen for you to breathe.
 They scrub out toxins, keep the air around you clean and look great while they’re at it.
-Dwell Well with healthy houseplants all around you.
+Home really is where your plants are.

 Houseplants don’t require high amounts of sunlight, but they do require some sunlight.
 Most will thrive in a bright room or near a window.